fwdcp/StatusSpec/README.md

 ------
 **bluee** - for the inspiration to do this project and for a lot of code reused from his [AdvSpec project](https://github.com/MattMcNam/advspec)

-**SourceMod Development Team** - for the information on how to get TF2 player and weapon information
+**AlliedModders** - for in-depth information about the internals of the Source Engine and for SourceHook